Skip to content

 • "We keep total control over the roadmap."

 Each of these statements has merit.
 The first is almost always true -- nobody understands your specific validation workflows better than your team.
 The second is technically accurate but strategically incomplete.
-The third reflects a legitimate architectural preference.
-The fourth is a valid organizational concern.
+The third reflects a legitimate architectural preference, particularly relevant in Australia where the Privacy Act 1988 and APP 8 impose specific requirements on cross-border data disclosure.
+The fourth is a valid organisational concern.

 The problem is not in what these arguments say.
 It is in what they omit.
 Document validation is not an OCR problem.
 It is an orchestration problem -- classification, rule engines, cross-document verification, audit trails, regulatory updates, and edge case management.
 OCR accounts for 15 to 20% of the total effort.
 The remaining 80% is where internal projects stall.